Last updated on : 12 Mar, 2025

 Plums are rich in vitamin A and beta-carotene, which are essential for maintaining good vision and preventing age-related macular degeneration.
 Regular consumption of Plums can support eye health and give you better vision.

-Aalu Bukhara in pregnancy is beneficial due to its high fibre content, which can help relieve constipation—a common issue during pregnancy.
-It is also high in folate which is essential for fetal growth.
+Aalu Bukhara is beneficial during pregnancy due to its high fiber content, which helps relieve constipation, a common issue during pregnancy.
+It is also rich in folate, an essential nutrient for fetal growth.

 Antioxidants in the Plums fight stress, which is believed to cause Alzheimer’s.
 It is advisable to eat Plums regularly to enjoy the benefits when you age.